railsuser2014/openobject-doc-book-en/3/3_7/accounting_entries.rst

 .. note:: Default values

-	If you run the automatic reconciliation tool regularly you should set default values for each field by pressing the :kbd:`Ctrl` key and using the right-click mouse button (when the form is in edit mode using the web client), or just right-click using the GTK client.
+	If you run the automatic reconciliation tool regularly, you should set default values for each field by pressing the :kbd:`Ctrl` key and using the right-click mouse button (when the form is in edit mode using the web client), or just right-click using the GTK client.
 	The resulting context menu enables you to set default values.
-	This means that you will not have to re-type all the fields each time.
+	This means that you will not have to retype all the fields each time.

 .. index::
    single: reconciliation; manual